 A: Let's Talk is not a crisis service and as such, should not be utilized as one.
 In the event you or a friend is in immediate crisis or danger, please contact WSU's Public Safety at 313-577-2222, or go to your local emergency room.
 The Wayne County 24-hour Crisis Center number is 313-224-7000 or 1-800-241-4949.

 I'm currently seeing a counselor at CAPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to "Let's Talk"?

 A: No. It is best to contact your CAPS counselor or contact the CAPS front office at 313-577-3398 to discuss your concerns and establish your next CAPS appointment.

 I'm currently working with a counselor at CAPS, and I'm not happy with how things are going.
 Can I go to "Let's Talk" instead?

->

-> A: The best thing to do in this situation is to talk directly with your counselor.
+A: The best thing to do in this situation is to talk directly with your counselor.
 Counselors are eager to get your feedback, positive or negative.
 Often times, an open conversation about your concerns helps smooth out any wrinkles.
-If, after talking with your counselor, you prefer to transfer to someone else, just ask your counselor directly, either in person or by contacting the secretary at 313-577-3398.
+If, after talking with your counselor, you prefer to transfer to someone else, just ask your counselor directly, either in person or by contacting the CAPS front office at 313-577-3398.

->

-> A: Although "Let's Talk" counselors are professionals, "Let's Talk" is not a substitute for psychotherapy or formal counseling and does not constitute mental health treatment.
+A: Although "Let's Talk" counselors are professionals, "Let's Talk" is not a substitute for psychotherapy or formal counseling and does not constitute mental health treatment.
 "Let's Talk" counselors provide informal consultations to help students with specific problems and to introduce them to what it's like to speak with a counselor.
 The "Let's Talk" counselor can help you determine whether formal counseling at CAPS would be useful for you and, if appropriate, assist you in scheduling an appointment.